AmitCode98/AmitCode98/README.md

 ### 🚀 About Me

-Hi, I’m Amit Gorai, a passionate Frontend Developer and UI/UX Designer from Kolkata, India.
+Hi, I’m Amit Gorai, a passionate Frontend Developer from Kolkata, India.
 With a Master’s degree in Computer Applications (MCA), I specialize in creating clean, responsive, and visually appealing web experiences.
 I love turning creative ideas into interactive, user-friendly websites that leave a lasting impression.
 I’m always learning and adapting to the latest technologies in frontend development to enhance my skills.
 ---

 ### 🛠️ Technologies & Skills